 "Portfolio Turnover Rate" is defined under the rules of the SEC as the lesser of the value of the securities purchased or securities sold, excluding all securities whose maturities at time of acquisition were one year or less, divided by the average monthly value of such securities owned during the year.
 Based on this definition, instruments with remaining maturities of less than one year are excluded from the calculation of Portfolio Turnover Rate.
 Instruments excluded from the calculation of portfolio turnover generally would include futures contracts and option contracts in which the Funds may invest because such contracts generally have a remaining maturity of less than one year.

-For the period from December 7, 2020 (commencement of operations) through July 31, 2021, the Funds' portfolio turnover rates were as follows:
+For the last two fiscal years ended July 31, the Funds' portfolio turnover rates were: